Your CoE (Confirmation of Enrolment)

 If you fail to make course progress an intervention strategy will be activated.
 You will be required to contact your Course Progress Advisor and complete an Intervention strategy form.
 Your intervention strategy may result in extending the time required to complete your course.
 If, as a result of your intervention strategy you require additional time to complete your course, You should apply for a new CoE shortly before your current CoE is due to expire. you may apply for a new CoE by completing the online form available in SOLS.

 Over the course of your study you may find that you need to take a break from your studies.
 In compelling or compassionate circumstances the University is permitted to suspend your CoE.
 Compassionate or compelling circumstances are defined as circumstances beyond the control of the student and which may have an impact upon the student’s course progress or wellbeing.
 If you believe you have a compelling or compassionate reason for which you need to take a break from your studies, you may apply for a Leave of Absence.
-Apply for a Leave of Absence by completing the online form in SOLS.
+Please contact your Faculty directly regarding your Leave of Absence.
 You will need to provide documentary evidence supporting your compelling or compassionate circumstance.

-If your leave is approved DIAC will be notified and your CoE will be altered accordingly.
+If your leave is approved you will need to notify DIBP of the changes to your enrolment and your CoE will be altered accordingly.

-If you have any questions regarding your student visa contact DIAC directly.
+If you have any questions regarding your student visa contact DIBP directly.

 If you have any questions or concerns Ask Us!

 Visit us @ Student Central Ground Floor, Building 17